Using the IGWN Conda Distribution¶

 This guide presents a tiny subset of the conda capabilities, for more information see the links at the bottom of the page.

 The first thing to do is to install conda itself.
-We recommend installing conda from Mambaforge:
+We recommend installing the Miniforge: conda distribution built by the conda-forge organisation.

 Note: the installer script will present a few questions to answer.